latest nhpb_banner 1__compressed2

 For those that are in a short term transitional housing center or apartment, case mangers from a non-profit that are part of HPRP will offer them case management.
 This will include financial workshops, help with finding a job, educational resources, and other self-sufficiency.
 Free motel vouchers will also be offered in New Jersey to families that were evicted.
 The goal is stabilization.

 There is also housing for people with a past eviction.
 This is part of part of rapid rehousing in New Jersey.
-A number of private landlords offer so called second chance properties, help people with bad credit find a place to live, and work with the state as well as non-profits on offering apartments.
+A number of private landlords offer so called second chance properties.
+There are also property owners in NJ that will help people with bad credit find a place to live, and work with the state as well as non-profits on offering apartments.
 Find second chance apartments near you.

 Local non-profits for Homelessness Prevention or Rapid Re-Housing in New Jersey

 Find a county below for local eviction as well as homeless prevention assistance programs.
 In addition, there are more agencies listed below work with the Department of Community Affairs on these programs.
-As noted, there may be waiting lists and financial aid is very limited.
+As noted, there may be waiting lists and financial help for low-income families that need help with an eviction notice is very limited.

 For more information on the programs administered, call the non-profit community action agency.
 A number of homeless prevention, mortgage, and legal programs are offered.